neondatabase/website/content/docs/manage/branches.md

   ```

 <Admonition type="tip">
 A endpoint hostname starts with an `ep-` prefix.
 You can also find an endpoint hostname in the branch connection string in the **Connection Details** widget on the project **Dashboard**.
-The endpoint hostname, which is `ep-polished-water-579720.us-east-2.aws.neon.tech` in the example above, can also be found on the **Branches** page in the Neon Console.
-For instructions, see [View branches](#view-branches).
+An endpoint hostname can also be found on the **Branches** page in the Neon Console.
+See [View branches](#view-branches).
 </Admonition>

 If you want to connect from an application, the **Connection Details** widget on the project **Dashboard** and the _Guides_ section in the documentation provide connection examples for various languages and frameworks.
+For more information about connecting, see [Connect from any application](../../connect/connect-from-any-app).

 ## Delete a branch